sideroad/grunt-wpt/README.md

 # grunt-wpt

-> Grunt plugin for executing webpagetest
+> Grunt plugin for continuously measurement of WebPageTest

 ## Getting Started
 This plugin requires Grunt `~0.4.0`